denzel-farmer/PLT-Crusty/docs/type-checking.md

                         - If index
                     - If assignment
                         - If Assign (ID = EXPR)
+                            - check EXPR with is_consumed true
                             - try Unassiged -> Assigned or Used -> Assigned on ID
-                            - check EXPR with is_consumed true
                         - If StructAssign (ID.ID = EXPR)
                         - If RefStructAssign (ID->ID = EXPR)
+                        - If DerefAssign (ID.ID = EXPR)
+                        - If StructExplode ({ID, ID} = EXPR)
+                            - check EXPR with is_consumed true
+                            - try Unassigned -> Assigned or Used -> Assigned on each ID
                     - If call (ID(EXPR list))
                         - Look up func info, see if func returns linear.
 If so, fail if is_consumed is false.